The Naked Barista…. 2016-02

-Popular sports here includes:
+Popular sports here include:

 Cricket; The Knights cricket team representing the Free State and Northern Cape in various series is located at Chevrolet Park and Bloemfontein features as a regular venue for touring international and local cricket teams.

 Football; Bloemfontein is joint home (together with nearby Botshabelo) to Premier Soccer League team Bloemfontein Celtic.
-2010 Fifa World Cup matches played here included the historic 4-1 defeat of England by Germany in the round of 16.
+2010 Fifa World Cup matches played here including the historic 4-1 defeat of England by Germany in the round of 16.

 Soaring; The New Tempe Airport, north of Bloemfontein is being used for one of the most active soaring communities in South Africa and the world.

-Motor Sports; The Bloemfontein Off Road Club has a motocross track as well as a go-kart circuit (M&F Raceway) which is run by Bloemfontein Kart Club.
+Motor Sports; The Bloemfontein Off-Road Club has a motocross track as well as a go-kart circuit (M&F Raceway) which is run by Bloemfontein Kart Club.

-Shooting Sports; Bloemfontein’s shooting sport community has produced many provincial and national representatives over the years as about 20km (12 min) south of the city, is a comprehensive shooting centre offering most forms of shooting including clay target, pistol and rifle.
+Shooting Sports; Bloemfontein’s shooting sports community has produced many provincial and national representatives over the years as about 20km (12 min) south of the city, is a comprehensive shooting centre offering most forms of shooting including clay target, pistol and rifle.

 Rock Climbing; Bloemfontein has two rock climbing clubs each with a wall and boulder cave.